WRAZ (TV): Subchannels

 The WRAZ multiplex also includes a subchannel for WRTD-CD, the region's Telemundo owned-and-operated station.

 Analog-to-digital conversion

 WRAZ began digital broadcasting on May 1, 2000, from a transmission tower near Garner.
-WRAZ discontinued regular programming on its analog signal, over UHF channel 50, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcast on its pre-transition UHF channel 49.
+The station ended regular programming on its analog signal, over UHF channel 50, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WRAZ's digital signal continued to broadcast on its pre-transition UHF channel 49, using virtual channel 50.

 The station was repacked from channel 49 to channel 15 on September 11, 2019, as a result of the 2016 United States wireless spectrum auction.